Galapagos - Formalities

-Note: Isabela is "not officially" a Port of Entry and there are hardly any services here and no Immigration official.
+Note: Isabela is "not officially" a Port of Entry and there are hardly any services here (no fuel or ATM) and no Immigration official.
 However, in the past cruisers have reported that clearing-in here has not presented any problems and the local agent ('JC') handles the paperwork.

 Yachts arriving should not stop anywhere but a Port of Entry nor must anyone go ashore in the national park without an official guide (except for a handful of sites where access without a guide is permitted - see Restrictions).
 Yachts may be boarded at any time to check if one has a guide.
 The penalty is a fine for stopping at outer islands without permission.
 All the local boats have guides on board who are in radio contact with the port authority and will immediately report any yacht breaking the regulations.

 Under current law in all ports of Ecuador it is mandatory to use an agent to check in with the port captain for any stay of more than 1 day.
 That includes the Galapagos islands.

 The agent acts as a go-between for your dealings with the port captain and he will collect the fees for your entry into the harbour.

 Note: If wanting to organise an Autographo, then be sure to secure an agent at least 2 months prior to arrival, as it normally takes 6 weeks to process all paperwork.
 If not, it may still be beneficial to contact an agent in advance of your visit so that your details are in the system and you are aware of all costs.
 This is not mandatory but it is advisable to have previously arranged an agent.
 The Agent's fees vary.
 This fee is sometimes negotiable and it's up to you to decide which agent you take.

 It is important to get a clear statement from the agent which charges his fee covers.
 See fees section for the various charges applicable in the Galapagos.